Samir-atra/Experiments_and-_Improvements/GAN/CarGAN/README.md

 ## Dataset

 The model is trained on a dataset of car images, which is expected to be located in a Google Drive folder.
-The notebook is configured to mount a Google Drive and load the dataset from `/content/drive/MyDrive/CarsDataset/`.
+The notebook is configured to mount a Google Drive and load the dataset from `/content/drive/MyDrive/CarsDataset/`. and can be downloaded from [Stanford cars dataset](https://www.kaggle.com/datasets/eduardo4jesus/stanford-cars-dataset)

 ## Implementation